 While all schools provide support to students, community schools work in collaboration with community partners, local governments, and other stakeholders to provide wraparound services that address barriers to learning and success.
 Community schools leverage the power of neighborhoods through asset-based approaches that strengthen the connections between home, school, and communities and create change for the people that they serve.

 Community schools work in collaboration with community partners, local governments, and other stakeholders to identify and address structural and institutional barriers to achievement.
-Leveraging the power of the collective allows community schools to provide resources to students and families where they need it the most—neighborhoods that have been historically underfunded and underserved.
+Leveraging the power of the collective allows community schools to provide resources to students and families where they need them the most—neighborhoods that have been historically underfunded and underserved.
 Community schools provide a wide array of wraparound services that enhance student’s ability to be successful.

 Extended learning time